 Boots are usually dried with both attachments in the place.

 - Slow drying time

 - No indicators

 While choosing the best dryer for your needs, it’s important to differentiate between the two common types of boot dryers on the market.
 Although both do the same – dry your shoes with hot air and protect your feet from wetness, odor, and even from bacteria and mold – there are some notable differences:

 - Domestic Dryer: This is the more powerful model out of the two and it’s the best one for domestic use.
 It can have a variety of options and attachments for items such as gloves, caps, hats, helmets.
 More powerful models can dry a pair of boots in 1-2 hours, but there are also economic ones that work overnight.

 - Portable Dryer: This is usually a compact model with limited options, but this is a good choice to keep dry footwear while camping or traveling.
 It usually takes 3-6 hours for the drying process to finish, reaching the temperature of 80-90F.

 The Benefits of a Boot Dryer

-If you have curious pets or children running around your home, make sure that the tubes of the dryer don’t get hot (best boot dryers don’t do this).
-Make sure that your shoes are not soaking wet before using, even the best boot dryer can be a problem if the water drips directly into it.
+If you have curious pets or children running around your home, make sure that the dryer’s tubes don’t get hot.
+Make sure that your shoes are not soaking wet before using, even the strongest garment dryer can be a problem if the water drips directly into it.